cloudevents/conformance/format/xml/README.md

 - `id`: the ID of the test
-- `sampleId`: for a valid event/batch test, this provides the "golden" sample ID to compare the result with
+- `sampleId`: for a valid event/batch test, this provides the "golden" sample ID to compare the result with.
+This may be absent, in order to test valid events for which there is no golden sample.
 - `testType`: used to override the default test type in the file
 - `description`: an optional description of the test (purely for clarity)
 - `sampleExtensionAttributes`: `true` if this test requires pre-defined sample extension attributes;